Qumulo/docs/hardware/hpe-dl325-gen10-plus/front-rear-drives.md

 ## Second Drive Row
 The second drive row flips up behind the first drive row in the node.

 {% include image.html alt="The second drive row flips up behind the first drive row in the node.
-Box 3 holds bays 1-8 and Box 4 holds bays 1-2." file="dl325-node-photo.png" %}
+Box 3 holds bays 1-8 and Box 4 holds bays 1-2." file="dl325-node-photo.png" %}<br>

 For the second row, Box 3 holds bays 1-8 and Box 4 holds bays 1-2.